imaddine1/imaddine1/README.md

-# Imad Harile - Software Developer at 1337 school
+# Imad Harile - Software Engineer at 1337 school

 Welcome to my GitHub profile!
 I'm Imad Harile, a passionate software developer with expertise in a variety of programming languages and tools.
 I love problem-solving and enjoy participating in coding challenges on platforms like LeetCode.